fatthemes/user-meta-shortcode/Daily_Report.md

 3. Merging them so that only those data fields are displayed that the user checked themselves

 Time spent (IST) - 8am - 12pm, 1pm - 7pm

+September 9th, 2021

+Work Done -
+1. Checked out Gutenberg form plugin as the form builder for site.
+It has been especially designed for working with Gutenberg editor and can be used to easily build forms.
+Unfortunately, I could not figure out how to retrieve that data using code to utilise it
+2. Built php form with checkboxes for the display.
+It will need to be further merged with other codes to obtain user metadata.
+3. Looked into CSS and Javascript for WordPress

+Queries -
+Do you want only custom written php plugins for functionality? or are you open to mixing existing plugins, and using a combination of CSS and JavaScript to show and hide elements?
+Another way to implement the objective can be simply adding hide buttons for each data field and hiding the data when it is clicked.
+I am not sure if we can get the same functionality in WordPress, but I would look into it.

+Time Spent(IST) - 9am - 1pm, 2pm - 6pm